● Integrative Wellness

 What is Ozone Therapy?

 Ozone therapy is a wellness treatment that uses medical ozone (O3) to support recovery, modulate inflammation, and promote overall wellness.
 Unlike the oxygen humans breathe (O2), medical grade ozone contains three oxygen atoms bonded together, creating a highly reactive molecule that interacts with the body in specific ways.
-Patriot Pro Health & Pro Health specializes in personalized IV therapy and holistic health solutions that integrate evidence-based approaches with patient-centered care.
+Patriot IV & Pro Health specializes in personalized IV therapy and holistic health solutions that integrate evidence-based approaches with patient-centered care.

 When properly administered, ozone therapy triggers a short-lived oxidative signal that may stimulate antioxidant defenses, influence inflammation pathways, and support circulation.
 The body responds to this controlled oxidative stress by upregulating its own protective mechanisms.